JTSDK/jtsdk-tools/src/JTSDK.Docs/tool-chain-setup/README.md

 | [Subversion](http://svnbook.red-bean.com/en/1.6/svn.intro.whatis.html) | Cross-Platform Version Control System |

 ### Python Tools
-The following tools can be installed in addition to the `JTSDK Tool Chain`.
+The following tools can be installed in addition to the `JTSDK Core Tool Chain`.

 > See [Python Install Instructions](jtsdk-python-install.md) for details.